seaweedfs/seaweedfs/weed/mq/README.md

 A topic needs to define its partition key on its messages.

 Messages for a topic are divided into segments.
+One segment can cover a range of partitions.
+A segment can be split into 2 segments, or 2 neighboring segments can be merged back to one segment.

 During write time, the client will ask the broker leader for a few brokers to process the segment.

 The broker leader will check whether the segment already has assigned the brokers.
-If not, select a few based on their loads, save the selection into filer, and tell the client.
+If not, select a few brokers based on their loads, save the selection into filer, and tell the client.

 The client will write the messages for this segment to the selected brokers.